geekygiganerd/Find-Word/README.md

 This java program finds the total number of times a word has appeared in a text file.
 This program takes a command line argument such as `texts/short.txt` indicating the text file it must read.
 It then takes a word as user input.
 The program then reads the entire text file to find the total number of occurrences of that word.

+This problem has been designed to help learners develop the logic of:
+- how to skim through Strings
+- use Scanner class to scan File objects
+- implement call by reference
+- utilize command line arguments

 ## Description

 Find-Word works as a word searching tool for a text file, its nature is similar to the feature we often use in documents to find matching words by pressing **Ctrl + F**.
 The output of this program should be the total number of times a word has appeared (or occurred) in a text file.